-If you are unhappy with the service you have received, you may make a complaint by calling the DVSA directly on their contact number 0843 903 3770 – which is open for contact between 7:30am and 6pm Monday to Friday.
+If you are unhappy with the service you have received, you may make a complaint by calling the DVSA on 0843 903 3770 – which is open for contact between 7:30am and 6pm Monday to Friday.
+This is a call connection service, calls cost 7p per minute plus your operator’s access charge.
+We are not associated with the DVLA.
 It is advised that you contact your MOT centre and whomever was responsible for undergoing checks before you take on further work yourself.

 Where to Get an MOT

 There are thousands of vehicle testing centres, garages and MOT centres up and down the country – from independent sources to chains such as Kwik Fit.
 Fees for MOT testing will vary from centre to centre, but it is important that you are given assurance that the centre you opt for is fully certified to undertake all the MOT inspection requirements laid out by the DVLA and DVSA.
 There is a handy third-party MOT centre locator available here – where you can easily find your nearest source of MOT support.